n8henrie/n8henrie.github.io/_posts/2012-04-17-third-year-at-unmsom-part-three.md

 ## Tip #8: Helpful files from BA and JO

 Two very generous students, senior to me, have shared a bunch of their rotation tips with my class.
 I found these useful to look over before and during each block.
 Now I’m sharing them with you.
 These files will be hosted at SMRTpoint or perhaps UNMSOM Sharepoint eventually, so they will be password-secured and accessible only by UNMSOM students.
 For now, just shoot me an email **from your Salud address** with the subject (without the quotes): “Stuff from BA and JO”.
 You’ll only get a reply if the email is from your Salud address, to make sure this stays UNMSOM material.
-I&#8217;ll post updates  here when I get it uploaded somewhere secure.
+I’ll post updates  here when I get it uploaded somewhere secure.

 ## Tip #9: Carry a spare combination lock in your backpack

 Unfortunately, as a MS3 you’ll _always_ be looking for a good place to keep your stuff.
 Most rotations, you just don’t have a convenient, secure place to leave your bag while you pre-round, round, go to lunch, etc. On some rotations, your assigned lockers will be close enough from “home base.”
 Other times, they’ll be a few floors away, or across town if you’re at the VA.
-I found it worthwhile to carry <a href="http://www.amazon.com/gp/product/B00004SQLI/ref=as_li_ss_tl?ie=UTF8&#038;tag=n8henriecom-20&#038;linkCode=as2&#038;camp=1789&#038;creative=390957&#038;creativeASIN=B00004SQLI" target="_blank">one of these</a> around and just leave it in my backpack at all times.
+I found it worthwhile to carry <a href="http://www.amazon.com/gp/product/B00004SQLI/ref=as_li_ss_tl?ie=UTF8&tag=n8henriecom-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B00004SQLI" target="_blank">one of these</a> around and just leave it in my backpack at all times.
 The VA has empty cabinets all over the place that work great with this type of lock.
 If you’ll be carrying anything valuable in your bag, it will be worth it.

 Alright folks, that’s all for today.